cerc-io/mobymask-watcher/local-demo.md

   }
   ```

+  This query lazily fetches the contract data from `ipld-eth-server`.

-* Run the following GQL subscription in generated watcher GraphQL endpoint:
+* Run the following GQL subscription in generated watcher [GraphQL endpoint](http://127.0.0.1:3001/graphql) to watch for events:

   ```graphql
   subscription {